 Tuckasegee River Excursion

-Train Seating Options
+Train Seating Options & Tips

-- Most excursions have a full service concession car with snacks and lunch items, beverages and alcoholic drinks for purchase.
-Or pick up snacks or lunch at their cafe at the Depot before your ride.
-First Class includes a meal.SUMMER 2020 COVID UPDATE: First-class service is temporarily suspended.
+Most excursions have a full-service concession car with snacks, lunch items, and beverages (including alcoholic drinks) for purchase.
+Or you can pick up snacks or lunch at their cafe in the Depot before your ride.
+First-class includes a meal.SUMMER 2020 COVID UPDATE: First-class service is temporarily suspended.
 Limited concessions are available and pre-ordering boxed lunch is strongly encouraged.

-- Standard Seating (Coach Class) is in restored vintage coaches that feature windows that open for fresh-air viewing, ceiling fans and heat for cooler days.
+- Standard Seating (Coach Class) is in restored vintage coaches that feature windows that open for fresh-air viewing, ceiling fans, and heat for cooler days.

 - Open Air Gondolas are created from retired baggage and flatbed cars, with long padded outward-facing seats for the panoramic views.

-- In Crown Class, relax in restored coaches dating from 1925 with larger windows for better viewing and climate control.
+- In Crown Class, relax in restored coaches dating from 1925, with larger windows for better viewing and climate control.
 Get a souvenir tumbler to fill with a fountain soda.

-Great Smoky Train Excursions & Events 2017
+Great Smoky Train Excursions & Events 2020

-- For more special trips, visit their Web site for current pricing, packages and specials.
+- For more special trips, visit their website for current pricing, packages, and specials.

-Be sure to see their Smoky Mountain Trains Museum (included with your ticket) with its collection of 7,000 Lionel engines, cars and accessories, impressive operating layout.
+Be sure to see their Smoky Mountain Trains Museum (included with your ticket) with its collection of 7,000 Lionel engines, cars and accessories, and impressive operating layout.

 Watch Our Video!